kammitama5/kammitama5.github.io/_posts/2018-7-6-Friday-July-6th.md

   Alas, it wouldn't move past the Start screen.
 I scoured ```the Internets``` and found that that had in fact happened for some users on Ubuntu 18.04.
 So I attempted a fresh install from my USB.
+- I've done that before, so that's not a problem, but it meant rebuilding my project, which runs with GHCJS, and takes *hours* the first time.

 ## So that took me until around 6pm
  - Which was about the time Chris got on call with me to do some pair-programming.